The Best Antarctica Cruises for Travelers Who Want to Nerd Out on History, Wildlife, and the Environment

 Patagonia, Falklands, South Georgia, and Antarctica with National Geographic–Lindblad Expeditions

 Travelers who want traditional expedition cruising on state-of-the-art ships won’t go wrong with Lindblad Expeditions.
 The company pioneered expedition cruising more than 50 years ago and boosted its credentials in 2004 when it partnered with iconic nature and wildlife brand National Geographic.
-If you are going to take the time to travel to the tip of the earth, you better do it right.
+If you are going to take the time to travel to the tip of the earth, you may as well go all in.
 Lindblad offers one of the most comprehensive expeditions that brings travelers to remote, seldom-seen locations across four regions of the Southern Ocean.
 This epic journey aboard one of the company’s newest ships, the 138-passenger National Geographic Resolution, which launched in 2021, includes Patagonia along Chile’s coastal fjords, the Falklands, and the wildlife-rich South Georgia Island, home to elephant seals and gentoo penguins and hundreds of thousands of king penguins.
 During the cruise, you can explore the icy seas and landscapes by zodiac and kayak and sleep under stars in one of the ship’s deck-top glass igloos.

 Sustainability: Since launching the first civilian expedition to Antarctica in 1966, Lindblad has been a leader in helping the industry define safety protocols and create programs and policies to protect the fragility of the region.
 Lindblad is actively involved in the International Association of Antarctic Tour Operators, which develops best practices and polar-operation procedures.